JetStream96/QSimPlanner/README.md

 - 777F
 - 787-8

-More aircrafts need to be added, especially the A320 and A330 families.
-It would be nice if more Boeing aircrafts can be added, but obtaining required performance data may be difficult.

-### Roadmap
-- Add more aircraft profiles, including A320/A330 series.
-- Add ETOPS planning and redispatch.

 ### Contributing
 You are welcomed to submit pull requests to this repository.
 Feel free to leave any questions or suggestions.